operas-eu/metrics_portal/docs/metrics-docs/metrics-api.en-GB.md

 # Metrics API

-The Metrics API is both available as read-only via GET requests, and as "read-write access"
+The Metrics API is available as read-only via GET requests and with 'read-write access."

 - **Metrics API Source**: [https://gitlab.com/ubiquitypress/metrics-api][1]